Overview of Florida Taxes

 Florida Estate Tax

 If you’re looking to pass on that beach house in Miami to your heirs, you can rest easy.
 As of December 31, 2004, there’s no estate tax in Florida.

 Florida Alcohol Tax

-Florida’s taxes on alcohol are among the highest in the U.S. The Sunshine State’s tax on beer is 48 cents per gallon, 10th highest in America, and the tax on spirits is $6.50 per gallon, 22nd highest.
+Florida’s taxes on alcohol are among the highest in the U.S. The Sunshine State’s tax on beer is 48 cents per gallon, 11th highest in America, and the tax on spirits is $6.50 per gallon, 22nd highest.
 The tax on wine is $2.25 per gallon, good for third highest in the country.